Local commander made Libya defence minister: NTC source

 Osama Al-Juwali, head of the military council in Zintan, was given the defence job as part of a cabinet line-up in which secularist liberals were dominant and which had no key roles for the Islamists who have been making a bid for power since Gaddafi's fall.

-Luis Moreno-Ocampo, prosecutor for the International Criminal Court, was expected to meet NTC officials in Tripoli later on Tuesday to discuss the fate of Saif al-Islam Gaddafi, who was captured in Libya's southern desert.

-Three months after an armed revolt ended Muammar Gaddafi's 42-year rule over the oil producing country, Libya's new rulers are dealing with the tricky task of balancing rival regional factions and ideological camps who are jockeying for influence.
+Three months after an armed revolt ended Gaddafi's 42-year rule over the oil producing country, Libya's new rulers are dealing with the tricky task of balancing rival regional factions and ideological camps all jockeying for influence in the new Libya.

-The new government line-up -- which will run the country until elections are held -- was agreed at an NTC meeting late on Monday, a source in the council who has seen the list of appointments told Reuters.
+The new government line-up -- which will run the country until elections are held -- was agreed at a meeting late on Tuesday of the NTC, a source in the council who has seen the list of appointments told Reuters.

 However, in an indication of the tensions around the cabinet composition, the source later said some NTC members, after agreeing the appointments, had re-opened the discussions.